andysellick/simplemap/README.md

 simplemap
 =========

-A simple technique for making a map with interactive hover regions using HTML, CSS and JavaScript
+A simple technique for making a map with interactive hover regions using HTML, CSS and JavaScript.

+Also responsive.